Spaces for Ideas Marketing Banner

 This is for all those reasons that I started to work on the ergonomics of the hairdryer.
 I have made research on different shapes in blue foam and I came back to the hairdressers to decide together what could be the three most adapted shapes.

 Designers are getting lazy due to the easy access to CAD (yes you!), as CAD is a much “cleaner” way of doing design.
-I myself am also guilty of this.
-Unfortunately by going from sketch straight to CAD, you lose the opportunity to get in touch with the “feel” of an object, its proportions, its weight, and the ergonomics.
+I myself am also guilty of this!

 You may say that this should be limited to products like hair dryers of mobile phones.
-However if the car industry still sculpts and refines the lines of a concept car in clay, I don’t see why we should give up this crucial step in our design process?
+However, if the car industry still sculpts and refines the lines of a concept car in clay, I don’t see why we should give up this crucial step in our design process?

 When was the last time you got “real” quick?
 How early in your design process did you get “real”?
-You might also be surprised to know that by getting “real” quick you could speed up your design process, as you can get to your design solution quicker and make less mistakes or iterations.
+You might also be surprised to know that by getting “real” quick you could speed up your design process, as you can get to your design solution quicker and make fewer mistakes or iterations.
 So why not give it a try in your next design project?

 Via: Core77.

-• Comments
+• ADRIAN

-robert snyder
+• robert snyder

 I hate CAD, because I can sketch several ideas prior to ever sitting down at my PC.
 I can be in a meeting sketching while discussing various ideas, and walk out of a brainstorm session ready to “get real.”
 And I guess I hate CAD because I love the art involved in industrial design, and while computers can be used to create art (eboy, John Ritter, Sean McCabe), most of my favorite artists are DIY graff guys who have to do things on the fly or new realists like Lucien Freud, John Currin, Jenny Saville.
 I should mention that I’m an ME who does art on the side, posing as an in house Industrial Designer.